gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.LandingPageFeature.md

 > `optional` **continue\_as\_guest**: `boolean`

-- Shows whether a guest can checkout from cart without logging in
+- Shows whether a guest can checkout from cart without logging in.

 ***